Fall, Spring, Calendar Year, Academic Year

 Housing with Chilean host families is considered an integral part of the program.
-Housing and three meals a day are included in the program fee (only two meals during orientation in Santiago and on weekend trips).
-Year students are responsible for their own housing and meals during breaks.
+Housing and two meals a day are included in the program fee along with laundry service.
+Students who are staying for a full year are responsible for their own housing and meals during breaks between semesters.

 Students make their own travel arrangements to arrive in Santiago by a designated date.
 Specific information will be provided in post-acceptance materials from CIEE.

 Students must be in good academic and disciplinary standing.
 Students who have an active case with the dean of students or who are on academic or disciplinary probation will not be accepted into the program.
 Students must have a UI and Cumulative GPA of at least 2.5 and 4 semesters of college level Spanish or equivalent.
 A Spanish language course during the past year is recommended.